poppy-project/poppy-docs/02-getting-started/03-connect.md

 Poppy creatures come with an embedded board which job is to control motors and access the sensors.
 This computer also serves a web interface which makes it easy to control the robot from your own computer or a tablet without having to install anything specific.

 There are two ways to setup the board for your Poppy:
-* **the easy way**: use a pre-made iso for the SD-card
+* [**the easy way**]((#easy-way-use-the-poppy-sd-card): use a pre-made ISO image of the Poppy operating system and write it to an the SD-card
-* **the advanced users way**: install everything from scratch
+* [**the advanced users way**](diy-install-everything-from-scratch): install everything from scratch

 *Note: If you are using a simulated robot, you  must install the software locally.
 Thus, you can not use a pre made SD-card.
 You will have to follow the advanced way.*

 #### Easy way: use the Poppy SD-card

-The easiest and quickest way - by far - is to use an already made image for a SD-card.
-The images come with everything pre-installed for your poppy robot.
+The easiest and quickest way - by far - is to use an already made system image for a SD-card.
+ISO images come with everything pre-installed for your poppy robot.
 It is also a good way to ensure that you are using exactly the same software as we are and thus avoid most problems.

 The images can be found in the [github of the project](#TODO):